hereismari/a2oj-as-csv/README.md

 If the name/path of the output isn't explicit the output will be `<Standings name>.csv`

+This will give you a full table almost like ahmed-alt it self.

-# How is the output file?
+## How is the output file?

 Username | Ranking | Country | Number of Solved Problems| P1 - url | P2 - url | P3 - url | ... | PN - url|
 -------- | --------| --------| -------------------------| ---------| ---------| ---------| ----| --------|